 - salt and freshly ground pepper

 Heat 2 TABS of olive oil in a large skillet.
 Add garlic, bay leaf, and basil.
 Saute about one minute and then add cauliflower and sprinkle with a pinch of salt.
 Saute until cauliflower is tender.
-(You might want to add 1/2 cup water or so to steam it along).
+(You might want to add 1/2 cup water or so and throw on a lid to steam it along).
 When cauliflower is fork tender, add tomato puree and lower to a simmer.
 Simmer for 15 or so minutes.

 Adapted from: Moosewood Cookbook